-Recruiting young adults is a lot like recruiting not-so-young adults.
+The process to recruit young adults is a lot like recruiting not-so-young adults.
 Except there’s a little more of the “what’s in it for me” factor.
-You’ve got to really sell your cause–not your non-profit; one non-profit name is much like another.
+You’ve got to really sell your cause–not you’re non-profit; one non-profit name is much like another.
 No. You’ve got to highlight what you do and why it’s worth getting behind.

 Then there’s letting young adults know you exist–don’t be afraid to humanize your cause and show them that if they chose to work for you, there are real, tangible results.

 3 tips for non-profits to recruit young adults

 The nineties are long gone.
 It’s now time to accept how ubiquitous the internet is.
 We are–after all–living in the digital age.
 If you want to recruit young adults you have to be where they are, and talking their language.

 3 tips for getting young adults to help your non-profit:

 Promote your existence and why people should care

 There is something like 1.5 million registered non-profits currently operating.
 How are people expected to know you exist if you don’t let them know?

 Now there’s a good way to promote yourself and a bad way to do it.
 Cold calling is terrible.
 It can, on occasion to the right audience, work.
 But it’s outdated and it’s irritating.